zhao-zy15/PMC-Patients/code/downstream_task/README.md

 ### PAR
-Note that to run baseline models for PAR, you have to download PubMed and extract titles and abstracts (see commands above).
+Note that to run baseline models for PAR, you have to download PubMed and extract titles and abstracts (run `code/PMC-Patients_collection/pubmed_extractors/extract_title_abstract.py`).

 **BM25**